Tripu1404/KitsNK/README.md

 # KitsNK

-Advanced Kit plugin for NukkitX/Nukkit MOT/Nukkit PM1E
+Advanced Kit plugin for Nukkit PM1E

+ONLY TESTED ON NUKKIT MOT AND NUKKIT PM1E